ViralNotPrasad/mess_enger/README.md

 * created publication for 'messages' for a channel
 * creating publication for 'usernames' that we just created
 * subscribed to each of them as required

+> `meteor remove insecure`
+* allow only logged in users to input msgs or channels